commschamp/cc_tutorial/tutorials/tutorial4/README.md

 detected member as a template parameter, so the run-time information of the index becomes a compile-time one.
 In many cases the compile-time information about the detected member index is not really needed (like in this example) and can be safely ignored.
 What is used in this example is the actual type of the member.
-Once the type of the held member is determined its handling is forwarded to appropriate `ClientSession::handleProp()` member function.
+Once the type of the held member is determined, its handling is forwarded to appropriate `ClientSession::handleProp()` member function.
 The handling functions are defined like this:
 ```cpp
 class ClientSession